floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_acknowledge.md

 order: 700
 layout: docs
 edition: community
-description: The Signals Alerting for Elasticsearch API provides an endpoint for acknowledging a watch and supress notifications until the anomaly disappears.
+description: The Signals Alerting for Elasticsearch API provides an endpoint for acknowledging a watch and suppress notifications until the anomaly disappears.

 ---